Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 How to build trust ?
 Start by trusting others, be trustworthy, build relationships + it takes time [MVB] + [TrekOps] + [MAPP] on trust, autonomy & Agile methods in Michelin
 - write down team tenets as guidelines for priorities
 - define clear team goals with deadlines
-- build a team brand: catching name, logo, slogan...
+- build a team brand: catchy name, logo, slogan...
 [PP]
 - small is good: 2-pizzas team
 - make decisions based on data
 - allocate some hack time